SharePoint/sp-dev-docs/docs/spfx/supported-extensibility-platforms-overview.md

 SharePoint Online always has the broadest and most up-to-date support for the SPFx.
 The SPFx is also the recommended customization and extensibility development model for SharePoint Online.

-Learn more about using SPFx on SharePoint Online: [SPFx support for SharePoint Online](spfx-sharepoint-online.md).
+Learn more about using SPFx on SharePoint Server 2019 and Subscription Edition: [SPFx support for SharePoint Online](spfx-sharepoint-online.md).

 ## SharePoint Server SE